Hypertension case-finding service

 As part of preparations to provide the service, contractors will need to purchase or rent equipment for each of the two stages of the service – Clinic blood pressure check and 24-hour ABPM – unless they already have equipment which meets the required standards.

-Equipment that is to be used in the service must be validated by the British and Irish Hypertension Society (BIHS) (as recommended by NICE), so contractors must use a ‘normal’ BP meter and an ABPM which are included on one of the two following BIHS lists:
+Equipment that is to be used in the service must be validated by the British and Irish Hypertension Society (BIHS), so contractors must use a ‘normal’ BP meter and an ABPM which are included on one of the two following BIHS lists:

 Points to note: